dictate-button/dictate-button/README.md

 ## API Endpoint

 By default, dictate-button uses the `https://api.dictate-button.io/transcribe` endpoint for speech-to-text conversion.
 You can specify your own endpoint by setting the `apiEndpoint` attribute.

 The API expects:
 - POST request
+- Multipart form data with the following fields:
-- Audio data as a Blob (audio/webm format)
+  - `audio`: Audio data as a Blob (audio/webm format)
+  - `origin`: The origin of the website (automatically added)
+  - `language`: Optional language code (if provided as an attribute)
 - Response should be JSON with a `text` property containing the transcribed text

 ## Browser Compatibility